 “It’s out of the deepest depth that the highest must come to its height.” – Nietzsche

-Nietzsche believed suffering was necessary for our excellence that he wished suffering upon his closest people.
+Nietzsche believed suffering was necessary for excellence: hence, he wanted his friends and relatives to suffer.
 As he put it, “To those human beings who are of any concern to me I wish suffering, desolation, sickness, ill-treatment, indignities.
-I wish that they should remain unfamiliar with profound self-contempt, the torture of self-mistrust, the wretchedness of the vanquished.
+I wish that they should not remain unfamiliar with profound self-contempt, the torture of self-mistrust, the wretchedness of the vanquished.
 I have no pity for them.”

-Although I never wish bad things to happen to my loved ones, I agree with Nietzsche’s idea because sometimes suffering leads to human excellence as it makes people to take action.
-Many successful people decided to go after their dreams after undergoing a series of unimaginable difficulties.
+Although I never wish bad things to happen to my loved ones, I agree with Nietzsche’s idea because sometimes suffering leads to human excellence as it encourages people to take action.
+Many successful people decided to go after their dreams after experiencing hardships.

 - People Create Excuses to Cope With Their Misfortunes